esmil/voorhees/README.markdown

 ----------------------

-Instead of passing the whole JSON document in one string to the parser it is possible to feed the text piece by piece by suppling a generator function.
+Instead of passing the whole JSON document in one string to the parser it is possible to feed the text piece by piece by supplying a generator function.

 This function is called without arguments whenever the parser needs